johanbrook/johanbrook.com/src/_pages/about.md

 However, life sometimes has unexpected events in store for you.
 In my case, it came when I worked with the startup Lookback during the summer of 2014.
 I ended up dropping out of university and joining Lookback on remote, and haven’t looked back since (pun intended).

-***
+---

-In September 2015, I started traveling by doing this *nomad* thing.
+In September 2015, I started traveling by doing this _nomad_ thing.
 I hope to explore bits and pieces in the corners of the world, and learn to adapt to and integrate.
 [Give me a shout](http://twitter.com/johanbrook) if we're in the same town.